arch-linux-gui/alg-releases/README.md

 ### Arch Linux GUI

-This is the official ISO building repository for Arch Linux GUI.
+<b>Ready to use Vanilla Arch Linux.</b>

+This repository is responisble for the systematic storage/retrieval of Arch Linux GUI releases.
+Started from v21-08.
+Older releases have been documental in arch-linux-gui-plasma releases.

 unix-name: arch-linux-gui <br>
 Visit the Arch Linux GUI Website: https://archlinuxgui.in/ <br>